leatherbackwallet/KGO-UPDTAED/DEPLOYMENT.md

 - Compiles TypeScript and checks for build errors
 - Runs linting (if configured)

-### 🧹 **Cleanup Phase**
+### 🧹 **Pre-Deployment Cleanup**
-- Stops traffic to all existing versions
+- Stops traffic to old versions (if possible)
-- Deletes ALL old API versions
-- Ensures only the new version will serve traffic
+- Prepares environment for new deployment

 ### 🚀 **Deployment Phase**
-- Deploys new version to Google App Engine
+- Deploys new backend and frontend versions to Google App Engine
-- Waits for version to be ready
+- Waits for versions to be ready
 - Tests all JSON data endpoints
-- Promotes version to production (100% traffic)
+- Promotes versions to production (100% traffic)

+### 🧹 **Post-Deployment Cleanup**
+- **Deletes ALL old versions** ensuring only the new one remains
+- Verifies clean state

 ### 🔍 **Verification Phase**
 - Verifies only one version is serving
 - Tests all production endpoints
 - Confirms JSON data is accessible
+- Displays final comprehensive status table

 ## 📊 Features

-- **Single Version Policy**: Only one API version serves at a time
+- **Single Version Policy**: Automatically cleans up old versions after successful deployment
+- **Full Stack**: Deploys both frontend and backend (or individually with flags)
 - **JSON Data Guarantee**: Ensures products, categories, and occasions are served from JSON files
 - **Build Validation**: Won't deploy if there are compilation or critical linting errors
 - **Health Checks**: Comprehensive endpoint testing before and after deployment